cauchips/poisonous-mushroom-prediction/README.md

 The project includes a web application built using [Streamlit](https://streamlit.io/), allowing users to input mushroom characteristics and get real-time predictions on whether the mushroom is poisonous or edible.

-You can access the deployed app here: [Streamlit](https://poisonous-mushroom-prediction.streamlit.app)
+You can access the deployed app here: [Deployed Streamlit](https://poisonous-mushroom-prediction.streamlit.app)

 ### Steps to Run Locally: